Wendi-WL/workout-tracker/README.md

 ## User Stories
 As a user, I want to be able to:
-- add an exercise to my workout, and specify the exercise details of weight, set, reps, and rest time
+- add an exercise to my workout, and specify the exercise details of name, exercise type, weight, set, reps, and rest time
-- add a workout to my workout history, and specify the date and the workout type
+- add a workout to my workout history, and specify the date, workout type, and location
+- view the list of all exercises that have been created, and be able to filter by exercise type
-- view the list of workouts in my workout history, sorted by date or filtered by workout type
+- view the list of workouts in my workout history, and be able to sort by date or filter by workout type
-- select a workout in my workout history and view the list of exercises and details of the workout
+- select a workout in my workout history and view its details and its exercises
 - select a workout or an exercise and add to or edit the details of the workout or the exercise